bbauska/LFS171x/README.md

 </p>
 <p>
 Welcome to the Hyperledger greenhouse, an open-source consortium for developing business blockchain technologies hosted by the Linux Foundation.

 Within the greenhouse, diverse global communities collaboratively develop open-source projects that uniquely approach enterprise blockchain challenges.

 These technologies can cross-pollinate and interoperate, just like how the community is driving the projects, collaborate in an open and neutral environment.

 Hyperledger Indy, one of the frameworks in the Hyperledger greenhouse, is a distributed ledger that provides tools, libraries,and reusable components for creating and using independent decentralized identities.

 As the world becomes more interconnected, individuals are disclosing personal information creating multiple usernames and passwords and leaving digital traces across platforms.

 Indy represents the idea of a self-sovereign identity, which would dispose of the need for multiple logins and passwords.

 Rooted on a distributed ledger, this digital identity interoperates across different domains, applications and organizational silos.

 Additionally, Indy puts identity control in the hands of the user, not the organization.

 Individuals will not have to rely on big organizations to store and share their personal data.

 Instead, the user controls what data they want to provide access to and for how long.

 Indy provides strong privacy guarantees because private data is not written on the ledger, but exchanged over peer-to-peer encrypted connections.

 A unique ID for each relationship ensures that data doesn't leak from one relationship to the next.

 Indy also ensures that both individuals and institutions always know who they are dealing with.

 Companies can store less personal data and spend less time and money trying to protect it.

 This combination of privacy and trust enables meaningful interactions.

 By providing a solution for digital credentials that preserves privacy, Indy makes self-sovereign identities possible and practical for individuals, institutions and Internet of Things.

 Get started with Hyperledger Indy today by downloading the source code, accessing the documentation and joining our community from our website: hyperledger.org.

 The Hyperledger consortium has many different projects that focus on different aspects of how ledgers can work and what use cases they can be applied for.

-Hyperledger Indy is a distributed ledger purpose-built for doing distributed identity,
-and what that means is, it allows you to have a route of trust to manage the keys, schemas, proofs, and other information that you need to, in order to enable trusted peer interactions between different identities, as stored on a Hyperledger Indy blockchain instance.
+Hyperledger Indy is a distributed ledger purpose-built for doing distributed identity, and what that means is, it allows you to have a route of trust to manage the keys, schemas, proofs, and other information that you need to, in order to enable trusted peer interactions between different identities, as stored on a Hyperledger Indy blockchain instance.

-So, if you have an identity it belongs to you, and only you, and no one can pull the plug on you.
+If you have an identity it belongs to you, and only you, and no one can pull the plon you.

 And you can use that identity to manifest different correlatable pieces of data between you and other identities you want to interact with, without leaking private information or disclosing information that you don't want shared across all those different aspects of who you are.

 And when you control your identity, it makes it so that you are also a party to the kinds of data sharing, claims, and proofs that can be made about you, as information is shared across all the different interactions you might do online.

-One of the main use cases of Hyperledger Indy is to create a global public utility for identity that's being created by the Sovrin Foundation, which allows us to take these identifiers, and to anchor them on a public ledger, so that different pieces of truth or pieces of information can be trusted and shared with other people across the world, and they can be trusted and validated, so that self-attested data can be shared, as well as third-party attestations can be shared across all kinds of interactions and across all kinds of data silos,
-and what this makes possible is the ability to no longer have to function as an identity provider as a business, but to rather let users authenticate based on the attributes that they're willing to store and share themselves, which allows for GDPR-compliant use cases, where you're expressing consent on behalf of the user, and also reducing the amount of liability contained within a business,
-because the data can be kept with the user and presented to you again in a way that you can trust and validate, that what has been said, really was said, and is trusted by the other parties you do business with.
+One of the main use cases of Hyperledger Indy is to create a global public utility for identity that's being created by the Sovrin Foundation, which allows us to take these identifiers, and to anchor them on a public ledger, so that different pieces of truth or pieces of information can be trusted and shared with other people across the world, and they can be trusted and validated, so that self-attested data can be shared, as well as third-party attestations can be shared across all kinds of interactions and across all kinds of data silos, and what this makes possible is the ability to no longer have to function as an identity provider as a business, but to rather let users authenticate based on the attributes that they're willing to store and share themselves, which allows for GDPR-compliant use cases, where you're expressing consent on behalf of the user, and also reducing the amount of liability contained within a business, because the data can be kept with the user and presented to you again in a way that you can trust and validate, that what has been said, really was said, and is trusted by the other parties you do business with.

 Hyperledger Indy is a distributed ledger purpose-built for decentralized identity, that upholds the standards mandated by GDPR.
 Hyperledger Indy "provides tools, libraries, and reusable components for providing digital identities rooted on blockchains or other distributed ledgers so that they are interoperable across administrative domains, applications, and any other silo."

 Hyperledger Indy was contributed to the Hyperledger greenhouse by the Sovrin Foundation in 2017, and it graduated from the Incubator in March of 2019.
 It allows individuals to manage and control their digital identities.

 Rather than having businesses store huge amounts of personal data of individuals, Hyperledger Indy allows businesses to store pointers to identity.
 Once the company verifies the other party's identity, it throws it away.

 According to Brian Behlendorf,
 "(...) identity is a toxic asset that could present a liability to organizations".
 Indeed, since 2013, over 14 billion data records were lost or stolen.

 What is striking is that, out of these, only 4% were encrypted, and hence, rendered useless after being stolen (also called "secure breaches").
 You can find detailed statistics at the Breach Level Index website.
 </p>

 <!------------------------------------------------------------------------------------------------>